17 March 2026

 The best of East Anglia in summer

 Summer in East Anglia is a mix of long light, open skies, and the kind of heat that feels more gentle than the rest of the UK.
 The best way to enjoy it is to move between coast and countryside and not over-plan the day.
+Here is where locals actually go, and how to time it.

-Coast: the Suffolk and Norfolk classics
+The coast: Suffolk and Norfolk classics

 Towns that work in summer

-In Norfolk, Burnham Market is polished but useful.
-It is a good place to stop for food before or after the beach.
+Orford is smaller and quieter, but the castle and the river wall make a gentle day.
+In north Norfolk, Burnham Market is polished but useful, a good place to eat before or after the beach.

 The Broads for a different summer day